Inside the seven tumultuous days that led to the James Comey indictment

 ‘Now what do I do?’

-Halligan, who had never presented to a grand jury, did a crash course to prepare with DOJ attorneys and FBI officials before Thursday’s presentation, a source told CNN.
+Halligan, who had never presented to a grand jury, did a crash course to prepare with FBI attorneys and agents before Thursday’s presentation, beginning with a briefing Tuesday at FBI headquarters, sources told CNN.

 Halligan participated in a number of “practice runs” and spent hours going through the material in preparation, the source said.